simsong/bulk_extractor/doc/announce_1.5.md

 * A bug in feature_recorder::unquote_string caused strings containing the sequence \x5C to be improperly decoded.
-This was caused by a typo in the function hexval (we had a private implementation because mingw had no equivillent function.)
+This was caused by a typo in the function hexval (we had a private implementation because mingw had no equivalent function.)
 The primary impact was that words containing backslashes did not appear in the split wordlist generated by scan_wordlist.